warofants/wwa/README.md

 First, you'll need to install the Java Development Kit (JDK).
 Considering compatibility and other issues, it was decided that OpenJDK 8 would be used to develop this project.

-We recommend getting OpenJDK from [AdoptOpenJDK](https://adoptopenjdk.net/), select OpenJDK 8 and choose HotSpot as the JVM.
+We recommend getting OpenJDK 8 from [AdoptOpenJDK](https://adoptopenjdk.net/), select OpenJDK 8 and choose HotSpot as the JVM.

 If you do not want to use that you can also use [Redhat's openJDK](https://developers.redhat.com/products/openjdk/download).

-Since OpenJDK 11 is (mostly) backwards compatible with java 8 you can also use that, which is the jdk shipped with Intellij IDEA (This means that if you plan on using Intellij IDEA you can skip this step).

 </p>
 </details>